MURPHY'S LAW:

 Conway's Law:

-In every organization there will always be one person who knows what is going on.
+In every organization there will always be one person who

 This person must be fired.